-You have been exposed to someone with COVID-19.
+You are NOT fully vaccinated* and have been exposed to someone who is positive or presumed positive with COVID-19.

 You have received the COVID-19 vaccine and you have side effects that began or lasted beyond 4 days following the vaccination.

 You are NOT fully vaccinated* and you have returned from international travel in the last 14 days.

 *A fully vaccinated individual is defined is defined as someone who is now past the two (2) weeks following their second injection (Pfizer or Moderna) or single injection (Johnson & Johnson).

 Verify that you meet the criteria to complete the checklist:

 Muscle or body aches

 Nausea or vomiting

 Tracking and Tracing